staru09/Gradio_bot/readme.md

 ---

 ### **4. Fetch Data from a GitHub Repository**
+You may need to add GitHub Access Tokens before running these scripts.
+Refer to [this guide](github_access_token.md) for instructions.

 Use the provided Python scripts to extract markdown or Python files from a GitHub repository.

 #### Command for Markdown Files: